Moremi Game Reserve

 - Abundant Moremi birdlife

-- Amazing wildlife, including; lions, leopards, wild dogs, elephants and hippos, to mention only a few
+- Amazing game viewing, including; lions, leopards, wild dogs, elephants and hippos, to mention only a few

 - 'Chief's Island' and 'Mboma Island'